 Avoiding Medicaid Recovery Claim

 Medicaid has the right to recover any funds it has spent on behalf of a Medicaid Recipient.
-In Texas, Medicaid recovery claims are limited to probate assets of the deceased Medicaid Recipient.
+In Texas, Medicaid recovery claims are limited to probate assets of the deceased Medicaid recipient.

 To understand the difference between probate and non-probate assets, read more about our Probate and Estate Administration Services.

-Proper Estate Planning can help avoid Medicaid Recovery Claim and allow for more assets to be distributed to spouses, family members and other intended beneficiaries.
+Proper Estate Planning can help avoid Medicaid Recovery Claim and allow for more assets to be distributed to spouses, family members, and other intended beneficiaries.

 From a Medicaid perspective in Texas, after the death of a Medicaid recipient, the state may seek to recover funds it used to pay for the recipient’s care.
 The state’s Medicaid recovery efforts are limited to the recipient’s probate estate.
-Ladybird Deeds transfer ownership at death, so any real estate conveyed by this deed isn’t part of the Medicaid recipient’s probate estate and not subject to recovery by Medicaid.
+Ladybird Deeds transfer ownership at death, so any real estate conveyed by this deed isn’t part of the Medicaid recipient’s probate estate and is not subject to recovery by Medicaid.